lymph12138/bayesian-deep-learning/readme.txt

-This is a project by YaoMing and ShenDuo.
+This is a project developed by YaoMing and ShenDuo.